 Grades:

-• Ideally, we will use Spunta (I have used this variety as a bottom line), Kennebec or Russet potatoes.
-It can be made with other varieties, but I have tried these three types and the result is quite good.
+• Ideally, we will use Spunta potatoes (I used this variety as the final result), Kennebec or Russet.
+It can be done with other varieties, but I have tried with these three types and the result is quite good.

-• It is very important that the potato is cooked and there are no raw parts.
-But, it is also important that the cooking time is not exceeded so that it retains all its properties.
+• It is very important that the potato is cooked and that there are no raw parts.
+However, it is also important not to overcook it so that it retains all its properties.

-• The ground almond can be replaced with another ground nut if desired, such as hazelnuts for example.
+• Ground almonds can be substituted with another ground nut if desired, such as hazelnuts for example.

 • If we are intolerant to nuts, we will omit this ingredient directly.
 In this case, to provide a fatty element, we can use coconut oil or another type of vegetable oil with a very mild flavor.

-• Potato milk, on its own, is pretty bland.
-For that reason we will add sweet and salty notes to enhance the whole .
-Salt is an essential element to enhance the flavors, I advise you not to omit it.
+• Potato milk, on its own, is quite bland.
+For this reason, we will add sweet and salty notes to enhance the whole .
+Salt is an essential element to enhance the flavours, so I advise you not to omit it.

-• To sweeten we can use the ingredient we want, in my case I have used dates, but we can use Agave syrup, honey, Maple syrup or the type of sweetener that you consider.
-The amount of this ingredient is totally up to your choice.
+• To sweeten it, we can use any ingredient we want.
+In my case, I used dates, but we can use agave syrup, honey, maple syrup or any type of sweetener you want.
+The amount of this ingredient is entirely up to you.

 • Vanilla adds a wonderful aroma to potato milk , make sure it is natural and not artificial.

-• The final amount of water is according to your tastes .
-In my case, with 800 g of water, I consider that it has a good texture and consistency, but you can make it more fluid or thick.
-I advise you to add the water little by little so that you can taste it and adjust the desired consistency to your tastes.
+• The final amount of water depends on your taste .
+In my case, with 800 g of water, I think it has a good texture and consistency, but you can make it more fluid or thick.
+I advise you to add the water little by little so you can try it and adjust the desired consistency to your taste.

 • It can be kept in the refrigerator for 3-4 days.

-• This variety of milk does not allow freezing , just like potatoes.
-The consistency changes and it is not pleasant.
+• This type of milk cannot be frozen , just like potato milk.
+The consistency changes and is not pleasant.

-I can't wait to know what you think and that you decide to prepare this potato milk to see what you think.
-Although it is true that it is not what our palate may expect, if we compare it with cow's milk, it is a pleasant drink to consume and will bring many benefits to our body.
+I can't wait to hear what you think and to see if you're encouraged to prepare this potato milk to find out what you think.
+Although it is true that it is not what our palate might expect, if we compare it with cow's milk, it is a pleasant drink to consume and will bring many benefits to our body.

 So we want to hear about your experiences!